-While using proper technique with a manual toothbrush will do a fine job of maintaining your dental health, many people prefer to leave the nuances to a gadget.
+While using proper technique with a manual toothbrush will help you maintain your dental health, many people prefer to leave the nuances to a gadget.
 The problem is one of choice: With literally hundreds of models available, deciding which electric toothbrush is the best fit for your mouth can be as agonizing as an extraction.

-1. Best All-Around Brush for Most Users // Philips Sonicare DiamondClean
+1. Best All-Around Brush for Most Users: Philips Sonicare DiamondClean; $220

-“For me, the Sonicare is much gentler and not as aggressive as the Oral-B,” explains Gabija Revis, a dentist who practices in Frisco, Colorado.
+“For me, the Sonicare is much gentler and not as aggressive as the Oral-B,” Gabija Revis, a dentist who practices in Frisco, Colorado, told us in 2019.
 While Oral-B’s small brush head uses an oscillating action—similar to the tooth polisher used during cleaning appointments—the Sonicare’s up/down vibrating motion tackles more teeth at one time.
 The DiamondClean model also sports many of the features of power brushes that dentists favor most, including a timer that notifies users that they’ve brushed for the recommended two minutes.

-“I find [the DiamondClean] is tailored to all dental needs,” says Sheri Doniger, who operates a general dentistry practice in Lincolnwood, Illinois.
+“I find [the DiamondClean] is tailored to all dental needs,” Sheri Doniger, who operates a general dentistry practice in Lincolnwood, Illinois, told us in 2019.
 “It has several settings, from Clean, White, Polish, Gum Care, and Sensitive.
 I switch between Clean, which is a two-minute set timer, to White, which is a three-minute timer."
 The toothbrush notifies users when they've spent the recommended 30 seconds for each quadrant, making sure that they spend an equal amount of time on all of their teeth.

 (Note: Sonicare also sells much cheaper toothbrush models than the DiamondClean that offer the same basic two-minute timer and up/down vibrating motion dentists recommend, albeit with fewer settings and slightly different brush heads.
-The Sonicare Essence retails for just $25 on Amazon.)
+The Sonicare 1100 retails for just $20 on Amazon.)

-Revis also approves of the Sonicare’s DiamondClean brush heads, which are slightly smaller than most power brushes and can make positioning the toothbrush along the gum line easier.
+Revis also approved of the Sonicare’s DiamondClean brush heads, which are slightly smaller than most power brushes and can make positioning the toothbrush along the gum line easier.

-2. Best for Sensitive Teeth // Philips Sonicare ProtectiveClean
+2. Best for Sensitive Teeth: Philips Sonicare ProtectiveClean; $120

 To combat this, some powered brushes come with a pressure sensor that alerts users when they’re pressing the brush against their teeth too hard.
 The Sonicare ProtectiveClean goes a step further, offering three intensity settings that reduce the vibrations for people with sensitive teeth.
 (If you have gum recession or are prone to over-brushing, make sure to ask your dentist if an electric brush is suitable for you.)

-3. Best for Kids // Philips Sonicare for Kids
+3. Best for Kids: Philips Sonicare for Kids; $30

 The Sonicare for Kids is also designed so that parents can manually assist in brushing if necessary, and comes with a timer that urges kids to keep going.